xerolinux/XeroHub/content/posts/build-archiso/index.md

 ### Wrapping up

-In case you are using the **XeroLinux** toolkit or Distro, make sure to update, coz as is my nature, I added the option to all that with a single click, for convenience.
+In case you are using the **XeroLinux** toolkit or Distro, make sure to update, coz as is my nature, I added the option to all that with a single click.
 Test it out and as is the norm by now, if you encounter any issues report them on **Github**.

 <p align="center">
     <img width="100%" src="https://i.imgur.com/FcsiONm.png" alt="logo">